realm/ci-actions/mdb-realm/README.md

-# Deploy Atlas Cluster
+# Atlas Cluster Actions

-This action exposes an API to obtain an Atlas cluster.
-It will create the cluster or use an existing one if it was previously created.
+These actions exposes an API to create and destroy Atlas cluster.
+It will no-op if the Atlas cluster has already been created or destroyed.

+> NOTE: The version of these actions are based on the commit SHA rather than an explicit version.

 ## deploy